 Guest Illustration Lecturer University South Wales

-I was recently contacted by a Sarah Carter, Senior lecturer at the University of South Wales in Cardiff to give a illustration lecture to her class of first year fashion promotion and illustration students.
-The lecture focused around their 2nd semester module, to design a tote bag for a local solicitor firm based in Cardiff.
+I was recently contacted by a Sarah Carter, Senior Lecturer at the University of South Wales in Cardiff to give an illustrated lecture to her class of first-year fashion promotion and illustration students.
+The lecture focused around their 2nd-semester module, to design a tote bag for a local solicitor firm based in Cardiff.

 Marriott Hotel Brochure Illustration

-Here is a illustration which was commissioned for the Marriot hotel county hall London, next to the London eye, the commission was to create a quilling illustration incorporating London land marks close to and near the Marriot County Hall Hotel.
+Here is an illustration which was commissioned for the Marriot hotel county hall London, next to the London Eye, the commission was to create a quilling illustration incorporating London landmarks close to and near the Marriot County Hall Hotel.
 Which includes sites such as the Royal festival hall, Big Ben, the London eyes as well icons such as the black cabs and London Route master bus.